 All these facts lead, in my opinion, to the inescapable conclusion that the dispensation of the mystery will end and the church will not exist once Israel becomes God’s chosen nation again.
 When that happens believers will be, as they were in the Acts period, become Israelites.

 In the Appendix of this paper is a study of the difference between the end of the dispensation of the mystery and the end times that center around Israel.
 The point of this Appendix is that the end of the dispensation of the mystery must precede the end times that are Israel-centered.

 Let us compare the phrase “last days” in the Gospels and in the writings of the Acts period with the writings of Paul after the Acts period, i.e. those written to the church of the dispensation of the mystery.
-We will discover that the dispensation of the mystery, and therefore the church of this dispensation, will end before the last days, or end times of the Gospel and Acts periods.
+We will discover that the dispensation of the mystery, and therefore the church of this dispensation, will end before the last days, or end times of the Gospels and Acts periods.

 The Greek word translated “last” in the phrase “last day(s)” is “eskatos”.
 The first occurrence is found in Matt.
 5:26, “til thou hast paid the uttermost farthing”.
 It is also used in Matt.
 19:30, “the first shall be last and the last shall be first”.
 Now that we have some sense of the meaning of the Greek word translated “last” we may look at each occurrence of the phrase “last day(s)”.